SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/databank-entries.md

 ### Creating an entry: Examples

-Example 1 with an image
+#### Example 1

-(Insert image later)
+Registers a new PDA entry with a large image, popup image and proper title/description.

 ```csharp
 // "EldritchLogImage" is the name of the image file in the asset bundle. remember to omit file extensions.